RePsychLing/TutorialSetup/README.md

 ## Installing Julia

 The [Julia download site](https://julialang.org/downloads/) provides binary downloads for most common operating systems.
-Ensure that the version you install is at least v1.3.0.
-By the time of the tutorial v1.4.0 may have been released - if so please install that version.
+Ensure that the version you install is at least v1.3.1.
+Version 1.4.0-rc1 (release candidate 1) is also suitable if you want to be in the vanguard.

 ## The Julia REPL